shiriskumar/CommandCam-Support-Scripts/README.md

 # CommandCam-Support-Scripts
 A few support scripts which can be used to make CommandCam a `Swiss Knife`.

-Take sanpshots of faces that start your laptop/PC.
+Take snapshots of faces that start your laptop/PC.

 ###Requirements: